rnyholm/runcalc/README.md

 ### One button
 One button, that's all it takes to make all calculations and conversions!
-The app knows when it's time to make some calculations and what kind of calculation that's possible to make depending on your input, therefore only one button is needed.
+The app knows when it's time to make some calculations and what kind of property that's possible to make depending on your input, therefore only one button is needed.